Talentum-id/formyfi/README.md

-# Formify
+# Formyfi

-Formify is a robust Q&A application fully running on the Internet Computer blockchain.
+Formyfi is a robust Q&A application fully running on the Internet Computer blockchain.

 ## Prerequisites

 If you are using the Windows operating system, please ensure that you have <a href="https://learn.microsoft.com/en-us/windows/wsl/install" target="_blank">WSL</a>
 (Windows Subsystem for Linux) installed on your machine, as all the code below should be executed in the WSL terminal.

-Before getting started with Formify, ensure you have the following tools installed:
+Before getting started with Formyfi, ensure you have the following tools installed:

 #### DFX 0.15.2